-A certain well-known actress — Angelina Jolie if you must know — reportedly stated that she was a vegan for a long time but that the diet nearly killed her because she wasn’t getting enough nutrition.
-Her partner, Brad Pitt, however, is said to be a vegan and he seems healthy enough, judging by all the running around he did in his latest action flick, whichever one that was.
+A certain well-known actress (Angelina Jolie if you must know) reportedly stated that she was a vegan for a long time but that the diet nearly killed her because she wasn’t getting enough nutrition.
+Her partner (at the time), Brad Pitt, however, is said to be a vegan and he seems healthy enough, judging by all the running around he did in his latest action flick, whichever one that was.

 Whatever you think of Brangelina and whether you choose to believe the quotes from “sources close to the couple,” there are many people, including professional athletes, who don’t eat meat – some who never have – and who enjoy health most of us would envy.
 What’s their secret?
 What’s the key to a healthy vegetarian lifestyle?

 The words “vegetarian” and “vegan” are often misapplied, even by those who identify themselves as one or the other.
 We’re not going to argue the definitions of these words, so if you have a different idea, that’s OK; this is just the way we’re using them here.
 A vegan is someone who omits all animal products from their diet.
 That would include not just meat, fish, and poultry, but also milk and other dairy products, eggs, and honey.
 A vegetarian adheres to a somewhat less restrictive diet.
 They typically avoid meat of any kind, but may be fine with eggs and dairy.
 However, some will eat fish because they feel … well, it’s not an animal … really.
 (I suspect the fish would disagree.)